kontent-ai/sample-app-vue/README.md

 1. In Kentico Cloud, choose Project settings from the app menu.
 2. Under Development, choose API keys.
-3. Copy your Project ID and Preview API key.
+3. Copy your Project ID.
-4. Open the `src\Client.js` file in the sample application folder.
+4. Create and open a `.env.local` file in the sample application folder.
-5. Find the `projectId` constant.
-6. Change the values of the constants using the Project ID key you copied.
+5. On the first line, add your Project ID constant using the format `VUE_APP_PROJECT_ID=00000000-0000-0000-0000-000000000000`.
-7. Save the file.
+6. Save the file.

 When you now run the application, it will retrieve the content from your sample project.
 This set up has higher priority then [setting your sample project by the Configuration page](#connecting-to-your-sample-project).